Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Discussion

 Figure~\ref{fig:spin_correlator}(b) shows the results obtained using decoupling II.
 In this case, the spin correlation $\braket{S_{i}^{z}S_{j}^{z}}$ on the $z$ bond remains negative, and its absolute value in the zero-temperature limit is consistent with the exact-diagonalization result.
 Furthermore, the spin correlations on the $x$ and $y$ bonds are essentially zero, indicating that the decoupling II scheme captures the characteristic behavior originating from the presence of the local conserved quantity.
 Since the nearest-neighbor spin correlations are negative or zero, the static structure factor $S(\bm{q})$ exhibits a peak at the $\Gamma^{\prime}$ point.
-Moreover, the corresponding ground-state energy, $E_{0}/N\approx -0.71$, is very close to value obtained by the exact diagonalization, $E_{0}/N\approx -0.65$, for the $S=1$ Kitaev model~\cite{Koga-2018}.
-These observations further support the conclusion that the decoupling II scheme is more appropriate for describing the $S=1$ AFM Kitaev model.
+Here, the ground-state energy is evaluated from the expectation value of the original spin Hamiltonian using the nearest-neighbor spin correlations obtained with decoupling II, rather than from the saddle-point energy of the quadratic mean-field Hamiltonian including the Lagrange-multiplier term.
+The resulting value, $E_{0}/N\approx -0.71$, is close to the value obtained by exact diagonalization, $E_{0}/N\approx -0.65$, for the $S=1$ Kitaev model~\cite{Koga-2018}.
+These observations further support the usefulness of the decoupling II scheme for analyzing the present $S=1$ AFM Kitaev mean-field ansatz.

-Here, we clarify the origin of the fictitious FM correlations that arise in the decoupling I scheme, which lead to an unphysical peak at the $\Gamma$ point in the static spin structure factor.
+Here, we clarify the origin of the FM-like correlations that arise in the decoupling I scheme, which lead to a $\Gamma$-point peak that is not consistent with the nearest-neighbor AFM Kitaev exchange in the static spin structure factor.
 We focus on the $x$ bond, $\braket{ij}_x$, where the Kitaev-type interaction is represented as $K S_{i}^{x}S_{j}^{x}$.
 By applying SBMFT [Eq.~\eqref{eq:local Hamiltonian}] to the bond-operator representation given in Eq.~\eqref{eq:Ising interaction Schwinger boson representation}, the Kitaev-type interaction on the $x$ bond is decoupled as

 The decoupling II scheme follows this procedure, and the expectation value in Eq.~\eqref{eq:sxsx_interaction} can be written as

 On an $x$ bond, only $\braket{\mathcal{D}_{ij}^{x}}$ is nonzero, and the other expectation values vanish in the mean-field solution, indicating that $\braket{S_{i}^{x}S_{j}^{x}}$ is negative.
 In a similar manner, applying the decoupling II scheme to $\braket{S_{i}^{z}S_{j}^{z}}$ yields